abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

     ![](media/logaw-6.png "Confirm")

-    > Note: You might have to resize the editor, to view the logs from the output window.
+    > Note: You might have to resize the editor to view the logs from the output window.

 ## Summary
 In this exercise, you restored the AdventureWorks database into an Azure Arc-enabled SQL Managed Instance, viewed SQL instance logs in the Azure portal.

 ### You have successfully completed the exercise.
 Click on **Next** from the bottom right corner to proceed with the next exercise.